tryscer/flock/flock-music.md

 ​	“What’s wrong with you all?”
 I say.
 ​	“All I'm saying,” says Eleanore, “is that this thing with the police was the best—“ ​	She disappears again.
 ​	“I'll come with you,” says Cindy.
-She dismounted her horse and now she's walking around the edge of the platform, against the direction of the carousel.
+She has dismounted her horse and now she's walking around the edge of the platform, against the direction of the carousel.
 She keeps perfectly centered in my view.
 "All you have to do is come along."
 ​	I huff.
 “I just want you all to know that did not count as my first show,” I say.
 ​	“What did she say?” says Tim.
 ​	“She said she wants to go and see another show,” says Cindy and sits down in his carriage.
 She smiles at him.
 “Know any good ones?”
 ​	“Well,” he says.
 “I think the Seven-Tops should start about now, no?”
 ​	“That’s not funny,” I say, even though I'm laughing.
-“I want the Steam Pillars!
-They make you feel…” ​	“I said the police thing was the best part!” says Eleanore.
+“I want the Steam Pillars!”
+​	“I said the police thing was the best part!” says Eleanore.
 “How Mucho was giving it to the cop and the crowd was having none of it… it was the best part of their performance!”
-​	“How do they make you feel?” asks Bernie.
-​	“They make me feel like I want to throw something at them,” I tell him.
-​	Barry bobs into view and says, “let’s go find out where they give their next show.
-Then we’ll follow them around in our car.”
+​	Barry bobs into view and says, “we should go find Eddie.
+He's a swell guy.
+He'll tell us where the band is headed.”
-​	Bernie asks, "why would you want to follow them around?"
+​	Bernie asks, "Who's Eddie?"
 ​	Tim asks, "Don't you have a mother?"
 ​	Bernie answers, "Why are you holding a teddy bear?"
 ​	Cindy smirks.
-​	“I never felt this way,” Barry says, then looks as though he’s surprised at his own words.
+​	“I never felt this way,” Barry says, and then looks as though he’s surprised at his own words.
 Behind him, Eleanore’s horse is empty.
-As the platform turns I see she’s sitting at Tim's carriage, staring at Cindy.
+As the platform turns I see she’s sitting at Tim's carriage, crowding in the seat with Tim, Cindy and the Bear-Gineer.
 ​	“Let’s do that,” I say.
 ​	“Do what?” says Eleanore.
 ​	“Let’s find out where they’re headed and go there, too.
 Let’s go to their show!”
+I say.
-​	"That would be something," says Barry.
+​	"That would be something," says Barry and disappears from view.
 ​	Cindy thinks about it and says, “Why are you playing with matches?”
 ​	I say, “I got them as a gift.”
 ​	“From whom?”
-​	“That kid I danced with,” I say, and I light a match.
+​	“That kid I danced with,” I say, and I light another.
 The blue and orange flame dances between my fingers, and just as it nears my fingers it ebbs out.
 “He told me I should come on board, then he put those matches in my hand.”
 ​	“What did he mean?”
 ​	“I dunno.”
 I look at the book of matches: a standard, yellow Buzz Cigarettes matchbook.
 Inside the cover, someone wrote something in pencil...
-​	“Come on board of what?” says Cindy as her carriage disappears from view.
 ​	“Alright, we’re done, everybody get off!” says the operator.
 He pulls on a lever and the platform jerks to a halt.
 The music stops —

 *(just like pasta e-fasuuuuuuuh...)*